sberl/signalk-to-influxdb2/README.md

 While technically not in the scope of this plugin, this section describes how to set up an InfluxDB data source in Grafana.
 (Another option would be to use the experimental [signalk-grafana data](https://github.com/tkurki/signalk-grafana) data source.)

+These instuctions configure an InfluxDb datasource using InfluxQL as the query language against InfluxDb version 2.
+InfluxQL is a good choice as the query language because the Grafana datasource includes a UI for building queries by picking database fields instead of manually writing the raw query.

+To begin with you will need to [create an API token in InfluxDB](https://docs.influxdata.com/influxdb/v2/admin/tokens/create-token/).

 Login to Grafana.
 On Signal K installations, Grafana often runs on port 3001: http://mysignalkhostname:3001/

 Create the data source: